Viktor286/js-types-kit/readme.md

 type.isUndefined(undefined); // true
 ```

-It could be used for simple exams as conditions.
+It could be used for simple exams in conditions.
 ```javascript
 if (type.isArray(myArr) || type.isString(myStr)) {
   return true;